cyber-republic/developer-workshop/2019-07-31/README.md

     DB_USERNAME=elastos
     DB_PASSWORD=12345678
     `
 - For the env variable "APP_URL", you need to set it to your own IP address.
-For me, it's 192.168.1.23 and since the web app will be running on port 8000 on this IP address, I can set mine to the following:
+For me, it's 192.168.1.23 and since the web app will be running on port 8000 on this IP address, I can set mine to the following, but yours obviously might be a different IP address:
     `APP_URL=http://192.168.1.23:8000`
 - Last but not least, we also need to modify the DID section in the .env file.
 For now, you can just use the following but if you wanted to generate your own App ID and put it on the DID sidechain, have a look at [https://zuohuahua.github.io/Elastos.Tools.Creator.Capsule/](https://zuohuahua.github.io/Elastos.Tools.Creator.Capsule/).
 This website lets you generate DIDs on the fly and also to register your app on the DID sidechain.
 This is needed because this is what Elephant Wallet API will be requesting later on.
     `